stormearthandlava/stormearthandlava.github.io/guide/general/talents.md

                 <p markdown="1">A passive talent which requires no thought or change in gameplay.</p>
                 <hr><br>
                 <h4>{{site.data.talent.eote}} (EotE / Echo)</h4>
-                <p markdown="1"> Quite a simple talent to understand, EotE just adds a charge to {{ site.data.spell.lvb }}.
+                <p markdown="1"> Quite a simple talent to understand, EotE / Echo just adds a charge to {{ site.data.spell.lvb }}.
 At face value this may not seem impactful, but once you consider that effects which reset the cooldown on {{ site.data.spell.lvb }} will now instead grant a charge, the benefits are clear.
 Echo adds value by allowing extra time for you to cast {{ site.data.spells.lvb }} instead of needing to cast it immediately when it comes off cooldown.
 This is because you'll lose no DPS by choosing to cast another spell while {{ site.data.spell.lvb }} has less than 2 charges, as the second charge "cooling down" does not translate to wasted DPS.
 This makes this talent helpful for any kind of movement compared to {{ site.data.talent.eb }}.</p>
                 <hr><br>
                 <h4>{{site.data.talent.eb}} (EB)</h4>
                 <p markdown="1"> This is a relatively short CD (12 sec) that grants a random secondary stat buff (Critical Strike, Haste, or Mastery) for 10 seconds.
 It should be used on cooldown, and you should not behave differently based on which buff you get -- just treat it as a passive increase.</p>
                 <hr><br>
-                <p markdown="1">**Recommendation:** {{site.data.talent.er}} should be taken for virtually all situations. {{ site.data.talent.eote }} synergises well with {{site.data.talent.mote}} (if taken) but due to the buff to {{ site.data.spell.lb }} this talent lost a lot of its value. {{site.data.talent.eb}} is too weak in all regards unless you stack {{ site.data.azerite.natural_harmony }} at least twice.</p>
+                <p markdown="1">**Recommendation:** {{site.data.talent.er}} should be taken for virtually all situations unless you have {{ site.data.azerite.igneous_potential }} twice in which was you should use {{ site.data.talent.eote }} for anything up to and including 2 targets. {{ site.data.talent.eote }} synergises well with {{site.data.talent.mote}} (if taken) but due to the buff to {{ site.data.spell.lb }} this talent lost a lot of its value. {{site.data.talent.eb}} is too weak in all regards unless you stack {{ site.data.azerite.natural_harmony }} three times.
+But even then it would fall behind the other choices.</p>
             </div>
         </div>
     </div>